 Dr Samuel JarvisLectureship in Nanoscale Materials Characterisation

 My research interests are in the study of materials and surfaces with atomic and sub-molecular resolution.
-This primarily involves examination and measurement of the interactions between single atoms and molecules on surfaces and exploiting this knowledge to push the limits of atomic scale imaging, manipulation and single molecule measurement.
+We aim to measure and understand the interactions between single atoms and molecules on surfaces, and exploit this knowledge to push the limits of atomic scale imaging, chemical mapping, 2D molecular self-assembly, on-surface catalysis (single atom chemistry), electrochemistry and atomic manipulation and single molecule measurement.

-We use a variety of methods to pursue these goals, including scanning probe microscopy (SPM) techniques such as atomic force microscopy (AFM) and scanning tunnelling microscopy (STM), theoretical ab initio electronic structure calculations and, more recently, x-ray photoemission and x-ray standing wave studies at the national Diamond Light Source synchrotron facility.
+We use a variety of methods to pursue these goals, including atomic resolution atomic force microscopy (AFM), scanning tunnelling microscopy (STM) and spectroscopy, theoretical ab initio electronic structure calculations, XPS, IR spectroscopy and x-ray standing wave studies at the national Diamond Light Source synchrotron facility.

-As part of this I run the Nanoscale Materials Microscopy pod in our ultra-low-noise IsoLab facility (www.lancaster.ac.uk/isolab), dedicated to ultra-sensitive measurements and characterisation of nano and molecualr structures.
+Supporting this work I run the Nanoscale Materials Microscopy pod in our ultra-low-noise IsoLab facility (www.lancaster.ac.uk/isolab), dedicated to ultra-sensitive measurements and characterisation of nano and molecular structures.

 I am a 50th Anniversary Lecturer in Nanoscale Materials Characterisation in the Physics Department and Materials Science Institute at Lancaster University.
 Prior to this I worked in the University of Nottingham Nanoscience group.